sni/lmd/README.md

 ### Unix Socket Livestatus  ###

-Local unix sockets livestatus connections can be defined as:
+Local unix sockets Livestatus connections can be defined as:

 ```
     [[Connections]]